indigo-biosystems/hyperion/README.md

 A condition may be:

-- a `HyperionResult::Status` enumeration member,
+- a `HyperionStatus` enumeration member,
-- an `ErrorInfo::Code` enumeration member,
+- an `ClientErrorCode` enumeration member,
 - an HTTP code,
 - a range of HTTP codes, or
 - an arbitrary [predicate](http://en.wikipedia.org/wiki/Predicate_(mathematical_logic)).